 Loss of motivation can be a multifaceted problem that can be caused by one or a combination of problems already discussed.
 In choosing to incorporate acupuncture for your health and wellness, you have already taken the first steps to increase your motivation!
 By addressing what you feel are the major contributors to your loss of motivation are, eg. anxiety, stress, fatigue, etc; acupuncture will help you to rediscover your natural drive.

-Tuina is a form of Medical massage and bodywork designed to help increase qi and blood flow along the channels.
+Tuina is a form of physiotherapy and medical massage and focuses on aligning the channel pathways by manipulating large muscle groups and facial "trains".
+It is most often used to help correct postural imbalances and overcompensation patterns, releasing tight muscle bands, trigger points, and knots, and to break up adhesions and scar tissue to restore lost mobility.
 Much like acupuncture, tuina is focused on regulating and balancing the entire system and doesn't necessarily focus an area of pain.
 Literally translating to "push and grasp", the techniques often involve: pushing stagnant qi and blood (pain) along the course of a channel, then isolating and grasping a muscle or muscle group to create space within the surrounding tissue.
 This allows the stagnant blood and qi to be reintegrated into the vessels and channels.
 Other techniques may be utilized such as pinching up the skin to improve microcirculation along the minute channels, percussing and tapping an area to stimulate and invigorate sensitivity, rubbing and shaking an area to increase warmth and vigor, and/or rocking the skeletal system to relax and soothe the muscles and joints.

 Baguan (cupping) and Guasha (scraping) are other modalities often used in conjuncture with acupuncture and tuina.
 Both are used to increase local blood and lymph flow in areas that are blocked or congested.
 As such, these modalities are mostly used for stubborn injuries and pain, breaking up old scar tissue that's causing stagnation, and alleviating compromised respiratory symptoms such as colds and asthma.